raspy135/Qun-mk2/README.md

 You can toggle Extra processing mode by PARAM + NO button.

 When it's enabled, the Oscillators are turned off, but filter and effector becomes stereo, and connected to after Looper.
 You can apply filter, filter volume, and effects against Looper recording.
+See the signal diagram to understand how it works.

 LFO is still available for filter modulation.